 What PSA does Heskins use?

-Heskins generally use modified acrylics (there are a tiny handful of exceptions for specific non slip flooring applications).
-They like the all round capabilities that modern modified acrylic PSAs offer, as mentioned previously their product has many varied demands made of it, they appreciate that the modified acrylics allow high tack levels, high shear levels and superb temperature ranges encompassing extreme minus ºC to high ºC.
-All the transparent range has a further PSA modification to ensure no UV problems, please enquire for specific grey scale tests for each product if this is a concern.
+Heskins generally use modified acrylics (there are a tiny handful of exceptions for specific non-slip flooring applications).
+They like the all-around capabilities that modern modified acrylic PSAs offer, as mentioned previously their product has many varied demands made of it, they appreciate that the modified acrylics allow high tack levels, high shear levels, and superb temperature ranges encompassing extreme minus ºC to high ºC.
+All the transparent range has a further PSA modification to ensure no UV problems, please enquire for specific greyscale tests for each product if this is a concern.

 Do you offer different adhesion levels?

 Low energy surfaces are becoming more prevalent and popular for various reasons; they are often the by-product of a shiny appearance or can be present in composites constructed from recycled plastics.
-An example of a low energy surface would be after you have waxed your car you will notice the water globules form small puddles on the surface, the puddles are formed by the low energy surface, and these low energy surfaces create major problems for PSAs.
-Heskins has worked tirelessly to ensure that our anti slip flooring customers receive a high quality non slip flooring regardless of the surface energy level, to this end in 2008 we developed our LE adhesive.
+An example of a low-energy surface would be after you have waxed your car you will notice the water globules form small puddles on the surface, the puddles are formed by the low-energy surface, and these low-energy surfaces create major problems for PSAs.
+Heskins has worked tirelessly to ensure that our anti-slip flooring customers receive high-quality non-slip flooring regardless of the surface energy level, to this end in 2008 we developed our LE adhesive.
 Specifically designed to allow excellent adhesion onto difficult surfaces this adhesive can be coated onto all our range, please enquire for MOQs.